rsayyed591/noteapp/README.md

 ## Acknowledgements

 Special thanks to the developers of React Native, SQLite, and expo-sqlite for providing the tools necessary to build this application.

+## Credits

+This project was created by [Rehan Sayyed].
+Feel free to contribute or report issues on the [GitHub repository](https://github.com/rsayyed591/noteapp.git).